 - Abhyanga (Oil massage)

 - Raktamoksha (Blood-letting)

-Use of following single herbs can be suggested in different forms as per condition of patient and infection.
+Use of the following single herbs can be suggested in different forms as per the condition of patient and infection.

 - Pippali (Piper longum)

 - Chitraka (Plumbago zeylanica)